wangmaolin/CnnOnSpark/README.md

-This project try to accelerate cnn in a distributed way on Spark. test for push from another machine
+This project try to accelerate cnn in a distributed way on Spark. test pull from another machine